Open-ended assignments#

 Open data portals#

-There are countless places to get data, notably:
+There are countless places to get data.
+Below are some examples.

 Local: